Officer: Accused Tree Of Life Synagogue Shooter Robert Bowers Talked Of Killing Jews

-Officer Stephen Mescan was the first to testify in what is expected to be a two-day hearing into whether prosecutors will be allowed to use at trial certain statements made by Bowers the day of the October 2018 massacre.READ MORE: Man Reportedly Threatens To Shoot Up South Hills Village, Prompting Shelter-In-Place
+Officer Stephen Mescan was the first to testify in what is expected to be a two-day hearing into whether prosecutors will be allowed to use at trial certain statements made by Bowers the day of the October 2018 massacre.READ MORE: Ohio Law Banning Mandatory Vaccinations In Public Schools Goes Into Effect

 Federal prosecutors played dozens of snippets from police radio transmissions from the scene, including one in which Mescan said: “Suspect is talking about ‘all these Jews need to die.’”
 Mescan told U.S. District Judge Donetta W. Ambrose that Bowers made other similar statements that day.